MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 Em algumas situações, você não verá a opção para comprar complementos do Skype for Business no centro de administração do Microsoft 365.

-- **Você comprou o Office 365 Business Premium através do GoDaddy**.
-Nesse caso, você não pode comprar complementos do Skype for Business. É necessário para mudar para o plano E3 (que a GoDaddy não vende) e, em seguida, você já poderá comprar os complementos.
-[Entre em contato com o suporte para produtos comerciais - Ajuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **Você comprou o Microsoft 365 Business Standard por meio do GoDaddy**.
+Nesse caso, você não pode comprar Complementos do Skype for Business.
+Você precisa trocar para o plano E3 (que não vende no GoDaddy) e, em seguida, poderá comprá-los.
+[Entre em contato com o suporte de produtos para empresas – ajuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).